The Company You Keep (film): Production and distribution

-Produced by Nicolas Chartier (Voltage Pictures), Redford and Bill Holderman, the movie filmed in Vancouver in autumn 2011.
+Produced by Nicolas Chartier (Voltage Pictures), Redford and Bill Holderman, the movie was filmed in Vancouver in late 2011.
 The film's "moody ... contemporary" score is by Cliff Martinez, its editor is Mark Day, and cinematography is by Adriano Goldman.
 The first trailer for the movie was released on August 30, 2012.

 The film premiered on September 6, 2012, at the 69th Venice International Film Festival and then played at the 2012 Toronto International Film Festival on September 9, 2012.
 Sony Pictures Classics distributed the movie in the United States, and StudioCanal acquired the United Kingdom distribution rights.

 The Company You Keep was released in Italian theatres in December 2012, earning more than $4.8 million there.
 Its limited release in the U.S. began in New York and Los Angeles on April 5, 2013, after which it received wider North American release.
 European, Australasian, South American, Middle-Eastern and Asian releases continued from April to December 2013.
 The first run of the film concluded in the U.S. in July 2013.

 The film grossed $5.1 million in the U.S. and Canada, with foreign box office sales reaching $14.5 million (excluding China), for a worldwide theatrical total of $19.6 million.
 The Company You Keep was released on DVD and Blu-ray on August 13, 2013.